guicarvsantos/docker-python-tutorial/README.md

  - Run the Docker container
  - Interact with the running container

-I hope that this tutorial is helpful to others who are also learning Docker and Python.
+I hope that this repo is helpful to others who are also learning Docker and Python.
 If you have any questions or feedback, feel free to reach out to me.